 14. Demonstrate professional behaviors in all interactions with patients/clients, families, caregivers, other professionals, students, other consumers, and payers.

 15. Adhere to all safe, legal, and ethical practice standards.

-16. Promote optimal health by providing information on wellness, prevention, impairment, functional limitation, disability, and health risks related to age, ability, gender, culture, and
+16. Promote optimal health by providing information on wellness, prevention, impairment, functional limitation, disability, and health risks related to age, ability, gender, culture, and lifestyle.

 17. Understand the importance of participation in professional organizations/activities and the legislative process.

 18. Demonstrate social responsibility by advocating for patients/clients and by providing pro bono services.